Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-The chain event graph was constructed in temporal order.
-The first indicator on the left side is whether to proceed the case or not.
-Whether the suspect broke the glass does not depend on whether the case was proceeded or not, and if the police decides to proceed, the glass evidence would be sent to the forensic laboratory and therefore the next indicator would be whether the glass evidence match.
-If the glass evidence does not match, or if the police decides not to proceed, the graph will lead to the indicator of releasing the suspect.
-Otherwise, if the glass evidence match, the suspect would be brought to trial.
-Therefore, probability propagation can be conducted and conditional independence can be analyzed.
+In Figure~\ref{fig: CEG example}, we show a CEG describing this case.
+The root on the left side is the node where a decision on whether to proceed with the case is made.
+Whether the suspect broke the glass does not depend on whether the case proceeds or not; thus arrows ``broke glass'' and ``did not break glass'' are present in both situations ``proceed'' and ``not proceed.''
+If the police decides to proceed, the glass evidence is sent to the forensic laboratory no matter whether the suspect is actually guilty or not.
+If the glass evidence matches, the suspect is brought to trial.
+Otherwise, if the glass evidence does not match, the suspect is released.
+Same outcome is obtained if the police decides not to proceed at all with the case.
+A total of six chains of events (directed paths from the root to the leaf) can be identified in the graph.
+By assigning conditional probabilities to the outcomes (arrows) of every situation (non-leaf vertex), the probability of each of the six chains of events can be computed as the product of the related conditional probabilities.